marxin/texi2rst-generated/sphinx/gccint/controlling-the-compilation-driver-gcc.rst

   Cross compilers do not search either /usr/local/include or its replacement.

-.. macro:: NATIVE_SYSTEM_HEADER_COMPONENT
+.. c:macro:: NATIVE_SYSTEM_HEADER_COMPONENT

   The 'component' corresponding to ``NATIVE_SYSTEM_HEADER_DIR``.
   See ``INCLUDE_DEFAULTS``, below, for the description of components.
   If you do not define this macro, no component is used.

-.. macro:: INCLUDE_DEFAULTS
+.. c:macro:: INCLUDE_DEFAULTS

   Define this macro if you wish to override the entire default search path for include files.
 For a native compiler, the default search path